jittuu/jittuu.github.com/_posts/2014-06-03-how-to-setup-load-balanced-squid-in-azure.markdown

 ---
 layout: post
 published: false
-title: "How to set up squid as forward proxy in Azure - with load balancing"
+title: "How to set up load balanced squid in Azure"
 ---

 In my [previous post][], we have setup squid as forward proxy.
 In this post, we are going to add loading balancing feature.